 For more detailed information for Fall, Spring and Summer Term assessments, please refer to the current Tuition and Fee Schedule.

 Yes, every student is assessed the general fees whether they are considered resident or non-resident.
-The fee amount of $66.15 is per credit hour.
+You can review the current student fees on our Tuition & Fees page.

 No, the waiver covers tuition but not student fees, housing, or meal plan.

 Students who are registered for classes and decide not to attend have the responsibility to cancel classes before the first day of the relevant term or summer session.
 Non-attendance does not constitute cancelation.To cancel your classes, follow the instructions at WITHDRAW.

 If a student experiences problems with any of the above process, he/she must contact the Skyhawk Station immediately.